Bush cradle to lifestyle blogger

 Her commercial images were also published in a wide variety of publications online, in print and on billboards.
 She also drew on her media and graphic art skills to value-add to her business, producing an online magazine, posters and calendars for promotions.

-Her photos won international accolades in the Professional Abstract and Professional Fine Art categories of the 8th and 9th Annual Black & White Spider Awards.
-Jocelyn was also honoured in the 1999 Queensland Country Press Association Awards with Sports Photo of the Year.
+Jocelyn’s photos gained international recognition in the Professional Abstract and Professional Fine Art categories of the 8th and 9th Annual Black & White Spider Awards.
+She was also honoured with Sports Photo of the Year in the 1999 Queensland Country Press Association Awards.

 In 2000, Jocelyn’s submission won her the community competition to name Maryborough’s new riverside Brolga Theatre and Convention Centre.